 Immunization Recommendations (given at least 6 weeks before departure)

 - Typhoid Vaccine

 - Antibiotic prescription filled for travelers’ diarrhea

-Getting to Hope of Life compound: It’s a long day of travel with 5–7 hours of flying (not including delays and connections) and 3-hour bus ride from airport to Hope of Life.
+Getting to the Hope of Life compound: It’s a long day of travel with 5–7 hours of flying (not including delays and connections) and a 3-5 hour bus ride from the airport to Hope of Life.

-Getting to Santa Rosalia: From the Hope of Life compound, it is a 30-minute bus ride to pickup trucks, followed by 1-hour+ ride up side of side of mountain to village.
+Getting to Santa Rosalia: From the Hope of Life compound, it is a 30-minute bus ride, a transfer to pickup trucks, and then about an hour ride up into the mountains over rough, steep roads.

 Schedule of a Typical Week

 - Saturday: Arrive